Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ```

-The method **onformInputChangeHandler()** is updated to accomodate the checkbox selected input by listening if it checked and updating the selected value tp the one that was ched.
+The method **onformInputChangeHandler()** is updated .
+It will accommodate the checkbox selected input by listening if it checked and updating the selected value to the checked value.

 ```
 const value=e.target.value === 'checkbox' ? e.target.checked : e.target.value;